MoDeNa-EUProject/MoDeNa/applications/PUfoam/MoDeNaModels/bubbleGrowth/README.md

 First make sure you have all dependencies listed in @ref dep_bubbleGrowth.
 A step by step guide is provided in @ref app_foaming.

-The compilation is done by CMake.
+The compilation of the model is done by CMake.
 You can do
 ```
 cd src
 cmake .